Brokerage Account Takeover Fraud Lawyer

 • Named a Super Lawyers Rising Star from 2015-2023, recognizing the top 2.5% of attorneys in the New York Metro area

-• 10 years of experience defending broker-dealers provides insider knowledge of industry practices and defense strategies
+• Defense-side securities litigation experience provides insight into industry practices and defense strategies

 • Founded Varnavides Law to represent investors against the firms he once defended